bdostumski/microservices/README.md

   - This communication can be achieved via multiple ways for example: Rest Template, Service Discovery, and Open Feign **which is mostly used**
   - For Rest Template implementation check CustomerService, and CustomerConfig

+- Rest Template
+  - Create requests from one microservice to another
+  - The request with rest template looks like this http://localhost:8081/api/v1/fraud-check/{customerId}
+  - The problem is that we must specify the domain name and the port
+  - And when we are talking about scalability the port must be different for each new instance of the microservice.
+This is a problem because we can not hard code the data into our application, the data should be dynamically.

 - Service Discovery with Eureka
   - Create new module for Eureka Server (add pom.xml dependencies)
   - We have running three microservices \[Customer:8080 -> send request via HTTP:8081, HTTP:8085 to -> Fraud:8081, and Fraud:8085\].
 In this example our Customer microservice should send request via HTTP to two Fraud microservices on different port.
 To be done this the Customer microservice should know for all the existing ports for Fraud microservice.
 This can be problem for example if Fraud scale to then instances, then the Customer microservice should know about all the ports of the Fraud microservice.
 Here it comes the Service Registry to solve this problem.
 When we are using Kubernetes we won't need the Eureka Server.